fpjnijweide/spectrangle-java/README.md

 # Prerequisites

-This is a program written in Java, and thus the latest Java Runtime Environment (JDE)
+This is a program written in Java, and thus requires the latest Java Runtime Environment (JDE)

-# Built With

-eclipse

 # Authors

-F. Nijweide
+F.P.J.
+Nijweide

 N.T.
 Shenkute